jkazemifard/gitted.geoserver.demo/README.md

 repository, that whole without depending on any software beyond our well-known Bourne-Again shell and the usual UNIX tools.

-It was conceived and implemented by Jean-Francois Gigand <jf@gigand.fr> in early 2014 and OpenSourced on GitHub a few months later.
+It was designed and implemented by Jean-Francois Gigand <jf@gigand.fr> in early 2014 and released as free software on GitHub a few months later.

 The story